Leoff00/leoff00/README.md

 ### Leonardo Ferreira

 ### About:
-<h2> Hello visitor, I am Leonardo Ferreira, I have 21 years old and I'm in the 6th period in the UNESA Information System. </h2>
+<h2> Hello visitor, I am Leonardo Ferreira, I have 21 years old and I'm in the 6th period in the UNESA Information System.
+I work with API Integrations at Spread Tecnologia. </h2>

 <p> Currently i work with JavaScript acting like a fullStack developer, i hope make many friends and can contribute with a lot of projects. 💜</p>